vCenter Driver Setup¶

 Select the images you want to import and click on the Import button.
 The ID of the imported images will be reported.

 When an image is created using the import tool, the VCENTER_IMPORTED attribute is set to YES automatically.
-This attribute prevents OpenNebula to delete the file from the vCenter datastore when the image is deleted from OpenNebula, so it can be used to prevent a virtual hard disk to be removed accidentally from a vCenter template.
+This attribute prevents OpenNebula from deleting the file from the vCenter datastore when the image is deleted from OpenNebula, so it can be used to prevent a virtual hard disk being removed accidentally from a vCenter template.
 This default behavior can be changed in

 /var/lib/one/etc/remotes/vmm/vcenter/vcenterc by setting DELETE_IMAGES to Yes.